 – Manas itself – the habit-driven sensory mind

-– Chitta – the subconscious impressions: samskaras (strong mental impressions) and vasanas (desires).
+– Chitta – the mental activity or content, the thoughts.
+These are often driven by subconscious impressions: samskaras (strong mental impressions) and vasanas (desires).
 These lead to our inclinations and motives plus our emotions.
-These inclinations are our unresolved “karma”.
+This also relates to our unresolved karma.

 – Ahamkara (I sense, preferences)